 - Minimize perimenopausal symptoms, such as irregular menstrual bleeding

 - Reduce acne

 - Treat the emotional and physical symptoms of premenstrual dysphoric disorder (PMDD), a severe form of PMS.
-Two combination oral contraceptives—called Yaz and Beyaz—have been approved by the FDA for use as an oral contraceptive and as a treatment for the emotional and physical symptoms of PMDD.
-Both Yaz and Beyaz contain the progestin drospirenone and ethinyl estradiol, a form of estrogen.
-Beyaz also contains folic acid.
+One combination oral contraceptive—is FDA-approved for use as an oral contraceptive and as a treatment for the emotional and physical symptoms of PMDD.
+Both Yaz contains the progestin drospirenone and ethinyl estradiol, a form of estrogen.

 Risks.
 Women with certain health conditions may not be able to use birth control pills.
 These include: